 10. Frederick Law Olmsted National Historic Site

-Olmsted was a famous landscape architecture, and honestly probably the most famous one in the world.
+Olmsted was a famous landscape (Six Dollar Family) architecture, and honestly probably the most famous one in the world.
 He is the creator of the landscaping of Central Park, Acadia National Park, Yosemite National Park, The White House grounds and more.
 Many of his techniques are still used today!
 When you visit the Olmstead National Historic site, You will get to walk through his offices, see the process he used and even see the blueprints he used on some of the most famous projects.

 This list of Boston day trips is by far the end all be all.
 The truth is that there is just so much in the Boston area to do!
 There are over 60 museums and over 20 theaters alone!
 For a full list of what to do in Boston, head over HERE and scroll through.
 You never know!
 You may just find your next family vacation idea!